 The Command Financial Specialist (CFS) is available to assist with budgets, setting up a power pay system to pay off your credit cards, provide information and resources on saving for retirement or just to answer your financial questions.
-If your local unit does not have a CFS you can contact the Work Life office for a list of Command Financial Specialists in the District who can assist you.
+If your local unit does not have a CFS you can contact the CG Mutual Assistance Representative or Command Financial Specialists in the District who can assist you.
 The Command Financial Specialist can also provide an electronic spreadsheet that will allow you to track both your spend plan as well as your power pay plan.